 - National Gallery – The story of European art, masterpiece by masterpiece.

 - Science Museum – Interactive and thought-provoking, the Science Museum is a great place to see, touch and experience science first-hand

 - Imperial War Museum – Imperial War Museums explores conflict from WW1 to the present day.
 Visit one of our five sites or explore our archives to discover real stories of modern war.

-My personal favorite is the Natural History Museum, without a doubt.
-Another one of my favorites is the National Gallery, it is an art museum in Trafalgar Square and holds over 2,000 paintings going back to the 13th century.
+My personal favourite is the Natural History Museum, without a doubt.
+Another one of my favourites is the National Gallery, it is an art museum in Trafalgar Square and holds over 2,000 paintings going back to the 13th century.

 Rest your legs in the morning with a Hop On Hop Off bus ride.
 4 days in London isn’t a lot of time to see everything in this amazing city, so getting on a Hop on Hop off busses allows you to cover a lot of ground without tiring your poor feet even more.